aq-org/aq-website/en/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 }
 ```

-Through the cooperation of these codes, the complete memory architecture of Aqvm is formed, which effectively alleviates the memory pressure and improves the operating efficiency of Aqvm.
+The cooperation of these codes together constitutes the complete memory architecture of Aqvm, which effectively alleviates memory pressure and improves the operating efficiency of Aqvm.

 > We are working harder to develop the `AQ virtual machine`.
-If you want to learn more or participate in the development work, please pay attention to our official website: https://www.axa6.com and Github: https://github.com/aq-org/AQ. </br>
+If you want to learn more or participate in the development, please follow our official website: https://www.axa6.com and Github: https://github.com/aq-org/AQ. </br>

-> This article is based on the AQ License: https://github.com/aq-org/AQ/blob/main/LICENSE.
-If necessary, please adapt or reprint it according to the AQ License.
+> This article is released under AQ License: https://github.com/aq-org/AQ/blob/main/LICENSE.
+If necessary, please adapt or reprint it according to AQ License.